Charles Stillman: Personal life

 After the war, Stillman lived in Brownsville and New York but moved to New York permanently in 1866.
 Charles Stillman died on December 18, 1875, and was buried in Woodlawn Cemetery in New York.

 His great-great-grandson is director Whit Stillman (b.
 1952).

 Legacy

-Charles Stillman is believed to have named the first three streets in Brownsville after himself, his wife Elizabeth and his father Francis.
+Charles Stillman is believed to have named the first three streets in Brownsville after himself, his wife, Elizabeth, and his father, Francis.
 These Streets are named St. Charles, Elizabeth St. and St. Francis.
-It is believed the Sign making company who made the street signs originally misread the order and mistook Street (St.) for Saint (which is also St.).
+It is believed that the sign-making company which made the street signs originally misread the order and mistook Street (abbreviated "St.") for Saint (which also is abbreviated "St.").

-There is a middle school named after him in Brownsville, Texas.
+A middle school in Brownsville, Texas, is named after Stillman.